 These tools are in great demand based on surveys held with Drupal users.
-They make it significantly easier for editors, website admins, and site builders to use the administrative interface, manage content and media, and create visually appealing page layouts.
+They make it significantly easier for editors, website admins, and site builders to use the administrative interface.
+As well as they facilitate managing content and media and creating visually appealing page layouts.

-One of the dream-come-true features for all Drupal users is to have their website able to update itself automatically so they can be sure it is up-to-date and secure.
+One of the dream-come-true features for all Drupal users is to have their website able to update itself automatically.
+Everyone wants to be sure it is up-to-date and secure.
 The Automatic Updates Initiative has exactly this goal, and impressive work has been done about it.
 Package signing for better security, UX improvements, and testing with different hosting providers are major points for work yet to be done.

 The feature is currently in the form of a contributed module but is planned for inclusion with the core.
-Ted Bowman demonstrates for Dries’ presentation that the module has both the on-demand core update option (which is otherwise not possible via the UI) and the option for performing available core updates on every Cron run.
+There were two options demonstrated by Ted Bowman for Dries’ presentation.
+The first one was for the module to have an on-demand core update option (which is otherwise not possible via the UI).
+The second option was for performing a core update to be available on every Cron run.
 This may include security updates only or all updates.

 New Default Front-end Theme

 The new, super accessible, and modern Olivero theme is going to finally replace Bartik as the default front-end theme for Drupal websites.
 The theme even was appreciated by the National Federation of the Blind (United States).
 While helping the Drupal team do the accessibility testing, they admitted that Olivero was very well done and low-vision accessible.
-They could not find any issues with contrast, focus, or scaling, the forms were very well done and the content was easy to find and navigate.
-Dries emphasizes that the Drupal team has put great effort into making Olivero accessible in every detail and the result something to be proud of.
+They could not find any issues with contrast, focus, or scaling.
+The forms were very well done and the content was easy to find and navigate.
+Dries emphasizes that the Drupal team has put great effort into making Olivero accessible in every detail.
+And the result is something to be proud of.

 New Starterkit Theme Tool

-For over a decade now, it’s been possible to create a subtheme in Drupal based on the main theme that provides the necessary CSS classes and markup.
+For over a decade now, it’s been possible to create a subtheme in Drupal based on the main theme.
+A subtheme provides the necessary CSS classes and markup.
 In Drupal 8 or 9, developers often use the core Classy theme for subtheming.
 Classy has been frozen since 8.0.0 because plenty of subthemes depend on it, and changes could break backward compatibility.

 The Drupal creators are now working on a new workflow for creating custom themes and a new starterkit theme tool in Drupal 10.
 It will give front-end developers a good starting point for their themes.
 At the same time, it will be easy to maintain because making changes to the starterkit will not influence any production themes directly.

-The reason is that, instead of inheriting changes at runtime, the generated themes will be forked from the starterkit theme at the creation time, explains Lauri Escola at DrupalCon North America 2021’s Drupal 10 Readiness Initiative Keynote.
+The reason is that, instead of inheriting changes at runtime, the generated themes will be forked from the starterkit theme at the creation time.
+This was an explanation provided by Lauri Escola at DrupalCon North America 2021’s Drupal 10 Readiness Initiative Keynote.
 With the new tool ready, Classy will become deprecated, but the support for it will not be removed.

 What the Drupal 10 release means for Drupal 8 and Drupal 7 websites

 As mentioned above, Drupal 8 reached end-of-life on November 2, 2021, and Drupal 7 follows it a year later, on November 28, 2022.
 End of life means the stop for official support and updates.
 Unsupported websites are more vulnerable to security breaches and are missing out on performance improvements and new functionality.
-That’s why it is recommended that both Drupal 7 and Drupal 8 websites upgrade to the latest version of Drupal 9 and then when Drupal 10 does come out, move effortlessly to it.
+That’s why it is recommended that both Drupal 7 and Drupal 8 websites upgrade to the latest version of Drupal 9.
+And afterwards Drupal 10 does come out, move effortlessly to it.

-When it comes to Drupal 8, the upgrade to Drupal 9 is straightforward and basically comes down to removing deprecated code and using the latest version of the core.
+When it comes to Drupal 8, the upgrade to Drupal 9 is straightforward.
+It basically comes down to removing deprecated code and using the latest version of the core.
 No special efforts are needed, especially considering numerous helpful tools to automate the deprecated code removal.
-The scope of work will depend on the state of your website — when your core, modules, and themes were last updated and how much custom code you have that needs to be cleaned up.
+The scope of work will depend on the state of your website.
+When your core, modules, and themes were last updated and how much custom code you have that needs to be cleaned up.